ReactTraining/react-workshop/reading/glossary.md

 ## Redux and MobX

 Redux and MobX are third-party tools for doing application state.
 They are framework agnostic so they’re not meant just for React.
-Their general purpose to to share state across an entire application.
+They're general purpose tools to share state across an entire application.
 In previous years, React didn’t have a really good way to share state across the entire component hierarchy, so Redux was really popular as a third-party tool in React applications.
 These days, Redux is still fairly popular but React now has internal features that developers can use to achieve the same goal of application-wide state sharing.
 The tool in React is called “Context”.

 ## JSX